|Dates / Deadlines:|

 The course will begin with on-grounds meetings on Fridays during the beginning of the spring semester.
-The travel component over spring break will begin in Dublin, Ireland, and conclude in London, England.
+The travel component over spring break will begin in London, England, and conclude in Dublin, Ireland.
 Students will visit key business centers and have time to explore the cities on their own.

 While this 3-credit Global Commerce Immersion course is open to all UVA students with instructor’s permission it is primarily targeted toward Pre-Commerce and current Commerce students with knowledge of and interest in marketing and/or analytics.
 Students in the Commerce School can apply these credits toward the Marketing concentration, the Global Commerce Track, the Business Analytics Track, or a Commerce elective.

-Watch a video about the course made by a 2017 participant.
+Watch a video about the course made by a past participant.